Wat Sutat: One of Bangkok’s Most Revered Temples

-What visit to Bangkok would be complete without visiting one of Bangkok’s largest and most revered temples?
+What visit to Bangkok would be complete without visiting one of the city’s largest and most respected temples?
+Wat Sutat offers exactly this experience.
+Officially known as Wat Sutat Thepwararaam Racha-Voramaha-Vihan, it ranks among Bangkok’s oldest and largest temple complexes.

-Wat Sutat also boasts the country’s largest Ubosoth, or ordination hall, and because of this it remains one of the six temples in Bangkok bestowed with the title of highest grade of the first class Royal temples, known as Racha-Voramaha-Vihan (There are only 8 temples throughout Thailand with this distinction).
+Wat Sutat holds special importance in Thailand’s religious hierarchy.
+Specifically, it boasts the country’s largest Ubosoth, or ordination hall.
+Because of this impressive feature, it remains one of only six temples in Bangkok with the highest grade first-class royal temple status.

-A visit to Wat Sutat appeals to those who appreciate beautifully ornate frescoes, storytelling history, and evidence of religious tolerance.
+A visit to Wat Sutat particularly appeals to people who appreciate beautifully decorated frescoes, storytelling history, and evidence of religious tolerance.
+Moreover, the temple demonstrates how Thai Buddhism has embraced artistic expression as a form of spiritual communication.

 Customer feedback – “Walking through here and seeing all the different murals depicting the 28 incarnations of Lord Buddha was pretty neat.
 Saying that, there are very few captions or english explanations for much of what you will see here.
 Having someone who can translate and tell the story of this place is a must.”